Millions holed up at home as U.S. routines shift profoundly

 The U.S. has recorded about 3,800 infections and at least 65 deaths, two-thirds of them in hard-hit Washington state.

+Across the country, health officials, politicians and business leaders talked about “social distancing” and “flattening the curve,” or encouraging people to avoid others so as to slow the spread of the virus and keep U.S. hospitals from being overwhelmed with a sudden deluge of patients.

-The first participant in a clinical trial for a vaccine to protect against the virus was set to receive an experimental dose at a research institute in Washington state.
-Public officials cautioned, however, that it will still take from a year to 18 months to fully test and approve any potential vaccine
+The first participant in a clinical trial for a vaccine to protect against the virus was set to receive an experimental dose at a research institute in Washington state Monday.
+Public officials cautioned, however, that it will still take a year to 18 months to fully test and approve any vaccine

 The wheels of justice slowed too, as the U.S. Supreme Court put oral arguments on hold, including fights over subpoenas for President Donald Trump’s financial records.
+Many other courtrooms across the U.S. have also shut down.

-Over the weekend, governors and mayors closed restaurants, bars, and schools as the nation sank deeper into crisis..
+Over the weekend, governors and mayors closed restaurants, bars, and schools as the nation sank deeper into crisis.
 Travelers returning home from abroad were stuck in line for hours at major airports for screenings, crammed into just the kind of crowded spaces that public health officials have urged people to avoid.

-Around the country, people rushed to make arrangements to work from home or tried to figure out how to entertain themselves now that nearly all social gatherings have been banned, canceled or strongly discouraged.
+Around the country, people rushed to line up child care and make arrangements to work from home or tried to figure out how to entertain themselves now that nearly all social gatherings have been banned, canceled or strongly discouraged.

 Some people planned to binge-watch TV, catch up on chores such as cleaning out the basement, exercise at home instead of the gym, do more cooking or read more.

 “We’re catching up on our reading.
 I just started `Love in the Time of Cholera.’
 It seemed appropriate,” said Beverly Pfeiffer in Silver Spring, Maryland, of the Gabriel Garcia Marquez classic.